ioBroker/ioBroker.whatsapp-cmb/README.md

 ```
 sendTo('whatsapp-cmb.0', 'send', {
     text: 'My message',
-    phone: '+491234567890' // optional, if empty the message will be sent default configured number
+    phone: '+491234567890' // optional, if empty the message will be sent to the default configured number
 });
 ```